wcj365/python-stats-dataviz/assignments/Assignment-03.md

 ***********************
 ```
 ## The Requirements:
-- You should program and test the solution in both:
+- You should program and test the solution in Jupyter notebook:
-    - Jupyter notebook file
-    - Python script (.py)
-- Upload both files to your GitHub repository
+- USave/upload the notebook file to your GitHub repository
 - Submit the link of your GitHub repo to BB.

 ## Hints: